EvolveCoworking/Notes/README.md

 V. Start Minimally, Add Only What's Truly Needed

-- What's needed: based on evidence and experimentation rather than guesswork
+- What's needed: based on evidence and experimentation, not guesswork and assumptions.